-Aside from training in the gym, trainers can build clientele on their own and travel to their client's homes or jobs.
-Clients are more willing to pay a little more money than they would pay a gym as a result of convenience and privacy.
-The trainer is able to make more money upfront because she doesn't have to share a percentage with a gym or pay taxes right away.
+Aside from training in the gym, trainers can build clientele on their own and travel to their clients' homes or jobs.
+Clients are more willing to pay a little more money than they would pay at a gym for convenience and privacy.
+The trainer is able to make more money upfront because she doesn't have to share a percentage with a gym.
 In addition, the cost to commute to clients is far less expensive than paying overhead for a training studio.
 The best part of providing in-home personal training services is that you get to set your prices and control how payments are made to you.

 Write Health and Fitness Articles

 During your down time, you can use your exercise knowledge and writing skills to generate income.
 Many trainers start their own blogs, which is a good way to reach an audience that may also wish to purchase personal training sessions or workout/meal plans.
 Create a website and fill it with quality content you think would benefit others.
 Use social media to reach a wider audience and get people to visit your website.

 Another way to keep your mind focused on fitness, along with making money, is to write fitness-related articles for an online fitness site, newspaper or health publication.
 This keeps you fresh with the latest news regarding health and fitness, markets your name and builds credibility.